sinclairliang/sinclairliang-web/_posts/2020-06-30-Bye-Santa-Cruz-Hello-Rord-Trip.md

 <img src="https://github.com/sinclairliang/sinclairliang/blob/master/_posts/roadtrip/reno.jpg?raw=true" />

  We stopped at a parking lot of Costco.
 As we were walking in that Costco to navigate to the bathroom, we were amazed how few people were wearing facial masks during a pandemic.
 Colin M. had just turned 21 not for long and had not been to a Casino.
 So we were determined to take a side quest to let Colin M. experience the Reno experience.
 We found the closet casino and drove there.
+Getting to the destination was our second priority, there was just so much to see, to feel and to experience.

 <p>
     <img src="https://github.com/sinclairliang/sinclairliang/blob/master/_posts/roadtrip/casino.jpg?raw=true" />